madztheo/noir_android/README.md

 ### Generate a proof

 To generate a proof, you can call the `prove` method and pass in the inputs for the proof and the proof type.
-It will return a `Proof` object containing the proof with its public inputs and the verification key.
+It will return the proof with its public inputs.

 ```kotlin
 import com.noirandroid.lib.Proof